-Windsor castle is a famous castle that has a very long association with both English & British royal families, it was built in the 11th century during the invasion of William the Conqueror.
-Windsor castle has been occupied by succeeding monarchs Since Henry I, which makes it the longest occupied palace in Europe.
+Windsor Castle is a famous castle that has a very long association with both English & British royal families, it was built in the 11th century during the invasion of William the Conqueror.
+Windsor Castle has been occupied by succeeding monarchs Since Henry I, which makes it the longest-occupied palace in Europe.

-Windsor castle is quite something when it comes to its architecture.
-In over thirteen acres it combines fortifications, a palace and a small town in order to make the whole castle feel like one massive structure.
+Windsor Castle is quite something when it comes to its architecture.
+On over thirteen acres it combines fortifications, a palace, and a small town in order to make the whole castle feel like one massive structure.
 The main design is a mix of Georgian and Victorian architecture and is based on medieval structures with Gothic features added in the later middle ages.

-The defenses of the castle were so good that they were able to withstand the ultimate attack of 1216 (The Barons Revolt) when different Siege towers, battering rams, trebuchets assaulted Windsor castle on mass, attacking its 4 meter thick walls time and time again, After 2 months the siege had to be abandoned as the castle stood firm and the attacking armies left totally exhausted and demoralised.
+The defenses of the castle were so good that they were able to withstand the ultimate attack of 1216 (The Barons Revolt) when different Siege towers, battering rams, and trebuchets assaulted Windsor castle on mass, attacking its 4 meter thick walls time and time again, After 2 months the siege had to be abandoned as the castle stood firm and the attacking armies left totally exhausted and demoralised.

 The First and most important fact is that Windsor castle is the largest inhabited castle in the world and has housed the British kings and Queens for almost 1000 years.
-It is a home to Her Majesty Queen Elizabeth and has around 150 people living and working there.
-The oldest order of chivalry, the Order of the Garter was formed in the St George Chapel in 1348 by Edward III.
+It is the home to Her Majesty Queen Elizabeth and has around 150 people living and working there.
+The oldest order of chivalry, the Order of the Garter was formed in St George Chapel in 1348 by Edward III.

 “A great fire broke out on the 22nd of November 1992 in Queen Victoria’s private chapel, which caused over 37 million pounds worth of damage”.

-Windsor castle history in 11th century
+Windsor Castle History *11th century

 When William the Conqueror made a series of motte and bailey castles around London, he positioned each one very strategically so they could help to defend one another.
-Each castle was placed 32km (20 miles) apart making it a one day march to reach any of the other castles.
+Each castle was placed 32km (20 miles) apart making it a one-day march to reach any of the other castles.
 The primary focus of the castle was for defensive purposes and it was not intended to be a residence.

-Windsor castle history in 12th century
+Windsor Castle History – 12th century

-Windsor castle history in 13th century
+Windsor Castle History – 13th century

 King Edward spent around 51,000 pounds renovating the castle, making it the most a monarch had ever spent up until that point.
-Three courts were made in the Upper Ward, called Little Cloister, King’s Cloister and the Kitchen Court.
-During Edwards rule he built improvements which were very luxurious and all focused on accommodation and art.
+Three courts were made in the Upper Ward, called Little Cloister, King’s Cloister, and the Kitchen Court.
+During Edward’s rule, he built improvements that were very luxurious and all focused on accommodation and art.

-In the year 1417, Henry V prepared the castle for a visit from the Holy Roman Emperor, which was a massive diplomatic event that managed to stretch the castles accommodation to the limits.
+In the year 1417, Henry V prepared the castle for a visit from the Holy Roman Emperor, which was a massive diplomatic event that managed to stretch the castle’s accommodation to the limits.
 Edward IV gained power in 1461 by capturing Henry’s wife and then he slowly started reviving the Order of the Garter which led to a lavish feast in 1472.

 Edward decided to make the St.George’s Chapel.
 Henry VII in 1488 made a massive feast for the Order of the Garter and he completed the roof of St George’s Chapel.
-After the reconstruction Windsor Castle started being used for International diplomatic events, such as the grand visit of Philip I of Castille in 1506.
+After the reconstruction, Windsor Castle started being used for International diplomatic events, such as the grand visit of Philip I of Castille in 1506.